GFier/Python_magento_API/README.md

   10. by_billing_id: get customer billing address by id.
     - parameter: billing id, string.

-- save_json: save results to json file.
+- `save_json`: save results to json file.
-- pagesize: pagesize for pagination.
+- `pagesize`: pagesize for pagination.
-- data: only for post and put, data in dictionary as stated in magento docs
+- `data`: only for post and put, data in dictionary as stated in magento docs